Mnlohani/LJ_ExChemPotential/README.md

 # LJLiquids_Excess_ChemPotential
 A Python based computional package of calculating excess chemical potential for LJ liquids using Thermodynamic Integration

+## Overview
+Our method compares the result with analytical results from the paper[1] by J. Karl Johnson et. al. which shows a good proximity.
+In addition, the method gives correct results for Hard-sphere liquids

+[1] J. Karl Johnson , John A. Zollweg Keith E. Gubbins (1993): The Lennard-Jones equation of state revisited, Molecular Physics, 78:3, 591-618

+[2] Gari Sarkisov: J. Chem.
+Phys.
+114, 9496 (2001)

 ## Requirement
 Python, HALMD package, Numpy, Lua.